enricovianello/docsy-example/content/en/docs/Reference/Configuration/Backend/storm.properties.md

 ---
-title: "Configure storm.properties"
+title: "Configure StoRM Backend service"
-linkTitle: "storm.properties"
+linkTitle: "Service configuration"
 weight: 1
 noComment: true
 description: >
-  Learn what are the properties that administrators can tune for StoRM Backend.
+  The storm.properties file contains the StoRM Backend service configuration.
+In this section you will find all the properties that administrators can tune.
 ---

 The file `/etc/storm/backend-server/storm.properties` contains StoRM Backend configuration.